In extremely shocking news, Michael K. Williams has been found dead at the age of 54 years old.

 Williams, who’d been cut in his face during his early industry days, was specifically tapped by Tupac to play the role of the rapper’s brother in Bullet.
 That time on the movie set launched his acting career, eventually turning Williams into the big screen legend we know and love today.
 “I think he saw my pain, my struggle, my heart,” Williams said in a 2014 interview with NPR.
 “I was starstruck.
 I was like, ‘Wow, this is Tupac Shakur.'”

-Don’t get it twisted, though — even until this day, he still gets busy on the dance floor.
-Old and newer receipts below.
-Salute the longtime king.
+Don’t get it twisted, though — even until recently, he still got busy on the dance floor.
+Old and newer receipts below, plus his tribute to the late DMX back in June at the BET Awards.
+Unbelievable.
+Salute the late king… we are certainly going to miss him.